 Are you coming to the end of your university course and wondering what to do next?
 It’s become a much more popular option for large numbers of graduates, but why would you start your own business?

-Also, according to The Guardian, graduates are now “having to settle for low-skilled jobs more than used to be the case.
-In the last quarter of 2011, more than one-in-three of those graduating in the last six years were in low-skilled roles.”
-In 2001 this figure was almost 10% lower.
+The same report also shows that some graduates are having to settle for low-skilled jobs with 13% working in retail, catering or as waiting staff.
 Starting your own business could be the best way to avoid ending up in a humdrum job that doesn’t make best use of your skills or education.

 There are no guarantees, and you might earn less – or little or nothing – by working for yourself.
 However, running your own business could provide you with more income.
 So what are you likely to earn working for someone else?
-First-job graduates earn £15.18 per hour, on average (source: The Guardian).
-Science graduates doing medicine and dentistry-related jobs earn the most (£21.29 per hour); while first-job humanities graduates pick up £14.63 an hour and arts graduates earn £12.06 per hour (all figures before tax in 2011).
+Average salaries of recent graduates in 2014 was between £18,615 and £22,785 depending on the sector.

 Many young entrepreneurs now enjoy celebrity status.
 One example is Richard Reed, who co-founded Innocent Drinks in 1999 with fellow Cambridge University graduates Adam Balon and Jon Wright.
 Reed studied Geography at St John’s College and then worked in advertising for four years.
 The three friends started off selling wholesome smoothies from a stall at a London music festival in 1998.
 Now partly owned by Coca Cola, Innocent sells more than two million smoothies a week, has some 250 employees and turns over £100m-plus a year.
 Reed is a regular on business TV programmes and is one of the UK’s best-known business people.